-Best Dehumidifier for Basement & Bedroom 2026: Sized Right
+Best Dehumidifier for Basement & Bedroom 2026

 A dehumidifier stops mold, reduces allergens, and makes humid rooms bearable.
 Most people buy the wrong size – they either grab a small bedroom unit and wonder why the basement stays damp, or they drop $300 on an oversized machine for a 200-square-foot room.
 Here’s how to pick the right one and the three models worth buying.